flynstone/flynstone/README.md

 - First programming language learned => C# Asp.Net Core with MSSQL.
 - In C# have worked with windows forms, console app, WPF, Razor Pages and Asp.Net Core Web Api
 - I have experience with Angular, CSS, SCSS, HTML, Jquery, React, SQL (MSSQL, Sqlite, PostgresSQL, MySQL, Firebase), I have some experience deploying/hosting app on IIS with Windows Server 2019.
 I had used a Windows Server Essentials VM with Hyper-V as VM host, but I have also worked with VMware and Virtual Box.
-I have experience with linux (WSL2), Currently rebuilding https://x-coreweb.com using linux subsystem.
+Currently rebuilding https://x-coreweb.com.

 ## Projects